THE ANALEMA GROUP

-Analema Group is an arts collective, founded by Artistic Director – Evgenia Emets in 2010.
+Analema Group is a London based Arts collective, founded by its artistic director Evgenia Emets in 2010.
 The members of the collective are artists Alain Renaud, Oliver Gingrich and David Negrao.
 Evgenia Emets is an artist, who creates installation and participatory performance work on the intersection of visual language, sound and poetry.
 Dr. Alain Renaud specialises in sound installations and sound design.
 Dr. Oliver Gingrich is an artist and researcher, working in the realm of visual technologies and media art.
 David Negrao is an artist, visual developer and creative coder.
 We create experiences on the intersection between art and technology.

 We create experiences on the intersection between art and technology.
 Our mission is to reflect on the nature of perception, exploring the relationships between sound, colour, light, movement and form.
 Our participatory art fills the gap between performers and audiences, enabling them to question their senses and the boundaries of perception.

 Oliver Gingrich, born in Vienna, living in London.
 The artist displays across a range of different media, photography, digital art, acrylic on canvas and holographic projection.
 With the collective Analema Group, the use of high end technology results in immersive experiences for their audiences.
 Oliver Gingrich studied Art and Technology at University of Applied Arts Vienna, and graduated with an MA in Fine Arts from Central Saint Martins.
 Oliver holds an Engineering Doctorate in Digital Media from the Centre for Digital Entertainment, at Bournemouth University and they are currently Programme Lead for the BA (Hons) Animation at University of Greenwich.
 Their work currently centres around light refractions, brainwave art, and the concentration on novel experiences of visual sound with Analema Group.